 - Educating consumers, raising awareness about animal testing and how to shop cruelty-free

 - Working with companies to help them move away from animal testing, and partnering with cruelty-free companies to lobby for change

 - Building an unstoppable international campaign backed by the public, top companies, politicians and our celebrity friends Paul McCartney, Ricky Gervais, Ke$ha and more.

 Q: How can I help?

-A: Get involved with these easy actions to help HSI put an end to cosmetics animal cruelty:
+A: Get involved with these easy actions and help HSI put an end to cosmetics animal cruelty:

 - Support us by becoming a Lab Animal Defender with our monthly donor program, or make a one-time donation to help us expand our Be Cruelty-Free campaign and save more animals.

-- Shop cruelty-free—buy only from companies that say no to animal testing and to newly developed and animal-tested ingredients.
-Download a Leaping Bunny Global Shopping Guide.
+- Shop—buy only from companies that say no to animal testing and to newly developed and animal-tested ingredients.
+Download your own Leaping Bunny Global Shopping Guide.